biometricITC/cPP-toolboxes/.github/ISSUE_TEMPLATE/new-modality.md

 **Be aware that adding a new modality will take at least 6 months to complete.**

+For more information about the overall timeline and process, see https://github.com/biometricITC/Administration/blob/master/Toolbox_Updates.adoc.

 **Requesting Organization:**
 Provide contact information regarding the request.